jottemka/alan_author_effect/README.md

     - For the Original Alan Author Effect: proportion of probability functions satisfying conditions 1 and 2.
     - For the Strong Alan Author Effect: proportion of probability functions satisfying conditions 1, 2 and 3.

-    Since both effects are coextensional, this value must be identical for the Original Alan Author Effect and the Strong Alan Author Effect.

 1. *Conditional Prevalence*:
     - For the Original Alan Author Effect: proportion of probability functions satisfying conditions 1 *among* the probability functions satisfying condition 2.
     - For the Strong Alan Author Effect: proportion of probability functions satisfying conditions 1 *among* the probability functions satisfying conditions 2 and 3.

+Since the effects are coextensional, the conjunctive prevalence must be identical for the Original Alan Author Effect and the Strong Alan Author Effect.
 The results are shown in the table below:

 <table id="T_45989">
   <thead>